doheelee0328/doheelee0328/README.md

 <ul>
 <li align="left"><strong>Education :school: </strong>: I graduated from Coventry University with a degree in Aviation Management, but I discovered my true passion in the world of software engineering and decided to pursue it further.
 I recognized the potential for growth and development in the tech industry, and I wanted to be a part of it.</li>
  <br>
-<li align="left"> <strong> Experience :muscle:</strong>:  I am now a tech trainee at La Fosse Academy, where I am gaining hands-on experience in various areas of web development.  </li>
+<li align="left"> <strong> Experience :muscle:</strong>:  I am now a tech trainee at La Fosse Academy, where I am gaining hands-on experience in various areas of web development.
+Through this role, I have been able to work on a variety of projects, including building full-stack web applications.  </li>
   <br>
 <li align="left"> <strong> Skills :computer: </strong>: I'm currently diving into the exciting worlds of both frontend and backend development, and I'm finding the experience to be incredibly enjoyable!
 I'm particularly fascinated by the challenges and problem-solving involved in both areas. </li>
   <br>